projen/projen/docusaurus/docs/get-started/index.md

 projen will then re-read the RC file and modify any of the files under its control to match the new configuration.
 Files not created by projen will remain untouched.

-In the example above, it will add `uuid` to the package.json file, and then re-run the package manager to install it.
+In the example above, it will add `express` to the package.json file, and then re-run the package manager to install it.

 :::tip